vojay-dev/vojay-dev.github.io/_posts/2025-05-10-airflow-riot.md

 # 🤖 Use the Ultimate: AI-Powered Analysis with Airflow AI SDK & Gemini

 Having gathered and prepared our League of Legends match data, we've arrived at the exciting moment: transforming this raw information into strategic intelligence.
 For this, we unleash our ultimate skill—a powerful, yet perhaps still under-the-radar, framework known as the **Airflow AI SDK**.
-This innovative SDK, built upon the foundations of PydanticAI, is designed to seamlessly integrate Large Language Models (LLMs) and AI agent capabilities directly into your Apache Airflow pipelines.
+This innovative SDK, built upon the foundations of PydanticAI, is designed to seamlessly integrate LLMs and AI agent capabilities directly into your Apache Airflow pipelines.

 As AI workflows become increasingly integral to modern data strategies, organizations seek pragmatic, scalable, and reliable ways to orchestrate them.
 Airflow, already the de facto standard for complex data pipeline orchestration, is perfectly positioned to manage these AI-centric processes.
 The Airflow AI SDK bridges this gap beautifully by: